Implicit renewal theory for exponential functionals of L\'evy processes: Introduction

 by means of the formula

-for every $f:\re\to \re$ measurable and bounded, and $0<K<\infty$ is a fixed constant, whose value depends only on the normalisation of the local time at the supremum and infimum of $\xi,$ and we can assume w.l.o.g. that $K=1$.
-Moreover, since $H$ has finite lifetime, the measure $V_{H}$ is a finite measure and furthermore the law of the overall supremum of $\xi,$ $\overline{\xi}_{\infty}=\sup_{0\leq s<\zeta}\xi_{s},$ is given by
+for every $f:\re\to \re$ measurable and positive, where $0<K<\infty$ is a fixed constant whose value depends only on the normalisation of the local time at the supremum and infimum of $\xi$, and we can assume without loss of generality that $K=1$.
+Another version of the Wiener-Hopf factorisation, obtained by Vigon~\cite{vigon}, establishes a relation between the measures $\Pi,$ $\Pi_{H}$ and $V_{\widehat{H}},$ see the Section 5.3 in \cite{doney-book} or Theorem 6.22 in \cite{kyprianou-book} for a precise statement.